 Nor do I find that I get that lethargic feeling from not having a regular schedule (it works for me…), because my body tolerates a semi-fasted state a lot better, so I’m getting a lot more out of sporadic workouts without the pounding head or stomach growling.

-- Pull one meal out, most likely one of your smaller meals and see if you can spread out your meals differently.
+- Pull one meal out, or add one in.
+Most likely one of your smaller meals and see if you can spread out your meals differently.

-- Water, or other non-caloric liquids can be good to briefly convince your brain that you are sticking to your old pattern of eating, try to consume at least 2 L per day of non-caloric beverages still.
+- Water, or other non-caloric liquids can be good to briefly convince your brain that you are sticking to your old pattern of eating, make sure you’re staying hydrated (a very light yellow tinge to your urine when you pee).

-- Pull a second meal out, and repeat.
+- Pull a second meal out or add a second meal.

-- I recommend you don’t go below 2 meals per day — but absolutely don’t go below 1 meal per day, which is essentially just a kind of fasting, depending on how you do it — and realize that if you do get to that point no biggie either.
+- I recommend you don’t go below 2 meals per day — unless you’ve embraced some form of longer fasting schedule (24 hours probably) — and realize that if you do get to that point no biggie either.